gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 // Uh oh, naming conflict!
 ```

-When importing named exports, you can rename them with the `as` keyword.
+To solve this, you can use the `as` keyword.

 ```js
 import { parse as parseHTML } from "html-parser";